 The team at Houston Fertility Center would like to consider the causes, symptoms, and treatment options for LPDs.
 This should give you a sense of hope if you have struggled to become pregnant.

 What Is a Luteal Phase Defect (LPD)?

-A luteal phase defect typically involves problems with the endometrial layer of the uterus during pregnancy.
+A luteal phase defect typically involves problems with the endometrial layer of the uterus during the menstrual cycle.
 The tissue may not be thick enough, or a woman’s luteal phase may be too short to support a fertilized egg.